OsmanKandemir/docf-sec-check/README.md

 ### From Dockerfile

 You can run this application on a container after build a Dockerfile.
+You need to specify a path (<YOUR-LOCAL-PATH>) to scan the Dockerfile in your local.

 ```
 docker build -t docfseccheck .
-docker run docfseccheck -f Dockerfile
+docker run -v <YOUR-LOCAL-PATH>/Dockerfile:/docf-sec-check/Dockerfile docfseccheck -f /docf-sec-check/Dockerfile

 ```